Business Analyst Quick Start¶

 By default, the Explore tab shows the first 10,000 rows of the dataset, but many other configurations are possible.
 Working with a sample makes it easy to work interactively (filtering, sorting, etc.) on even very large datasets.

-Near the top left of the screen, click on Configure sample.
+Near the top left of the screen, click on Sample.

 As a demonstration, change the Sampling method from “First records” to Random (nb. records).